OngDevLab/portfolioV2/src/content/docs/about/experience.md

 ---
 This reference serves as a quick summary of my experience.

-Long story short, I have had experience in the following focus areras:
+Long story short, I have had experience in the following focus areas:
 - ML Engineering
 - Sales/Design/Social Media Management
 - Data Science